BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 ORSA to that used in the internal model to calculate the SCR.

-![This is a blue text box outlining Guideline 8, which requires a forward-looking perspective for the overall solvency needs assessment.
-The assessment should include a medium or long-term perspective.
+![A concise summary of Guideline 8, which states that an undertaking's assessment of its overall solvency needs must be forward-looking, incorporating a medium or long-term perspective as appropriate.

-#### Guideline 8 – Forward-looking perspective of the overall solvency needs assessment
+#### Guideline 8 - Forward-looking perspective of the overall solvency needs assessment
 The undertaking should ensure that its assessment of the overall solvency needs is forward-looking, including a medium term or long term perspective as appropriate.](#)

 2.34.
 The analysis of the undertaking's ability to continue as a going concern and

 the financial resources needed to do so over a time horizon of more than one